 I later became interested in International Salons (exhibitions) where digital entries are accepted for consideration for display at international exhibitions.
 Having sucessfully had 40 images accepted at different salons around the world I was awarded an Artiste distinction by the Federation Internationale de l'Art Photographique (FIAP) in 2015.

-Over the past few years I have had a number of exhibitions thanks to the generosity of the Library Services in Counties Wexford and Carlow, who allowed me to grace their exhibition spaces.
-I have also had the opportunity to display some of my work ar Art Bank, Bunclody, and within a number of tourist outlets.
+I have had a number of exhibitions thanks to the generosity of the Library Services in Counties Wexford and Carlow, who allowed me to grace their exhibition spaces.
+I have also had the opportunity to display and offer some of my work for sale in a number of retail outlets.